This sweet, simple Homemade Mango Jam is a cinch to make and requires just a few ingredients. It's delicious with cake, muffins, or on toast.

 Ingredients

-- 3 ripe mangoes (when chopped they'll yield about 2 cups of fruit)
+- 3 ripe mangoes (when pitted and chopped they'll yield about 2 cups of fruit)

 - 1 slice fresh lemon, rind and pulp intact, 1-inch thick